Chillica/Algorithms/README.md

-# Polynomial
+# Algorithms
-Creating Polynomial class with tests.
+Creating different algorithms using python with tests.